 A sunroom, atrium, or skywall is an assembly of windows consisting of one or more glass panels.
 This application creates a space with abundant intense or muted natural illumination, depending on its orientation and the geographic location of your home.

 Which of these ideas are you planning to use in your home?
 Comment below on your favorite.
-Stay tuned for Part 2 of this series.

 Leave a comment